Scally-H/RedReactor/RR_Ubuntu/README.md

 ```
   cd
   git clone https://github.com/Scally-H/RedReactor
-  cd RedReactor/RR_Ubuntu
+  cd RedReactor
 ```

 <H3>Installing the Red Reactor Kernel Module</H3>

 You must run the installer as root.
 You may find the headers are already installed on your system.
 ```
+  cd RR_Ubuntu
   sudo apt-get install linux-headers-$(uname -r)
   chmod +x ./intall.sh
   sudo ./install.sh
 ```
-The installation script will compile the redreactor.c file and copy the kernel module into your current Linux kernel power supply driver folder. **Note that this is specific to the current version of the kernel - if the kernel is updated you may need to re-run the installer to re-compile and copy the module to the new kernel version folder.**
+The installation script will compile the redreactor.c file and copy the kernel module into your current Linux kernel power supply driver folder. **Note that this is specific to the current version of the OS kernel - if the OS kernel is updated you may need to re-run the installer to re-compile and copy the module to the new kernel version folder.**

 The installation script then updates /etc/modules file to enable the redreactor module to be loaded at boot time.